csu-hmc/opty/README.rst

 dynamical constraints and a function that evaluates the sparse Jacobian of the constraints, which have been optimized for speed and memory consumption.
-The translation of the dynamical system description to the NLP form, primarily the formation of the constraints and the Jabcobian of the constraints, manually is a time consuming and error prone process. ``opty`` eliminates both of those issues.
+The translation of the dynamical system description to the NLP form, primarily the formation of the constraints and the Jacobian of the constraints, manually is a time consuming and error prone process. ``opty`` eliminates both of those issues.